andremann/SKG-IF/docs/source/products.rst

 Access right
 ^^^^^^^^^^^^^^^^
 :Description: The access right for the specific materialisation.
-:Type: String, one of the following (open, closed, embargo, restricted, unavailable).
+:Type: String, one of the following

+    * open
+    * closed
+    * embargo
+    * restricted
+    * unavailable

 :Use: Mandatory (1)

 Licence